What is Cholesterol and What Does Cholesterol Do in the Body?

 “Everyone” knows cholesterol is “bad” – which is why you should think twice about going along with what “everyone” thinks.
 Cholesterol is not good or bad – unless it's oxidized (damaged).
 Then it can cause problems.
 Otherwise it's just a specific form of lipid (fat).
 Some studies have even shown that people with high cholesterol levels live longer.

-In truth, cholesterol is absolutely essential to good health and is used for many functions in your body.
+In truth, cholesterol is absolutely essential to good health and used for many functions in your body.

 Your Body Uses Cholesterol for: